oktadev/okta-blog/_source/_posts/2020-07-02-spring-boot-using-java-modules.md

 mvn install && mvn spring-boot:run -pl application
 ```

-Again, if everything went correctly you'll be able to navigate to `localhost:8080/bird` and see a JSON output.
+Again, if everything went correctly you'll be able, after logging in, to navigate to `localhost:8080/bird` and see a JSON output.